 Taking a break from war

 There are also a number of non-war related activities around Suchitoto.
 For example, the word Suchitoto means “place of birds and flowers” in the Náhuatl language and hundreds of species of birds live or migrate through the area.
-In October and November columns of migrating birds can darken the sky as they circle into thermoclines to help them get up and over El Salvador’s mountains and volcanoes.
+In October and November columns of migrating birds can darken the sky as they circle into thermals to help them get up and over El Salvador’s mountains and volcanoes.
 Guide training programs have taken place to promote bird watching in the area.

 You can also take a zip line from the shore of Lake Suchitlan, below Suchitoto, across the water to a small island in the lake or tour the enormous lake in a small boat.

-We wanted to check out Cascada Los Tercios, a few miles from Suchitoto to see the hexagonal stone spires, created in some ancient volcanic event, that form a dramatic jumble of rock over which water tumbles.
+We wanted to check out Cascada Los Tercios, a few miles from Suchitoto to see the hexagonal stone spires, created in an ancient volcanic event, that form a dramatic jumble of rock over which water tumbles.
 However, robberies had been reported at the waterfall itself and we’d been advised more than once to take advantage of a unique service in Suchi: free police escorts.

 So we walked into the police station, told the officer we wanted to visit the waterfall and before we knew it we were in the back seat of a police SUV being driven and escorted by two uniformed officers (one for each of us!).
 The drive to the waterfall was dusty and peaceful through tiny villages and past fields.
 Eventually the driver pulled over.
-He stayed with the vehicle and the other cop guided us through a fence, along a short trial through a pasture then down toward the waterfall.
+He stayed with the vehicle and the other cop guided us through a fence, along a short trail through a pasture then down toward the waterfall.

 The columnar basalt rocks, formed like pillars, were almost jet black and very well-defined which gave them a man-made look.
 It reminded us of Devils Tower in Wyoming, a monolith formed by a similar volcanic rock phenomenon, which we visited very early in our Journey.
 It was nice to visit a site in the area that didn’t have civil war baggage and we think the cops liked the excuse to get out of the office too.